meeeeeeeeeed/interview-question3/README.md

 * Project use java 1.8 and maven
 * To build project execute `mvn clean install`
 * To run application execute `mvn spring-boot:run`
-* Application is configured to use port:5000
+* Application is configured to run on port:5000
 * Application is using inmemory database

 ## Documentation